Port Kembla

 The level of cultural diversity witnessed in Port Kembla was found to be above average when compared nationally for a number of language and cultural background related metrics

-Port Kembla, surveyed in June 2016, exhibited higher cultural diversity than most local markets, with 25.0% of its population born overseas and 25.0% speaking a language other than English at home.
-Christianity was the predominant religion in Port Kembla as of 2016, comprising 61.7% of people, compared to 55.9% across Regional NSW.
-The top three ancestry groups in Port Kembla were English (22.3%), Australian (21.9%), and Macedonian (11.9%).
+Port Kembla, surveyed in 2016, had a higher cultural diversity than most local areas, with 25.0% of its population born overseas and 25.0% speaking languages other than English at home.
+Christianity was the predominant religion in Port Kembla, accounting for 61.7%, compared to 55.9% across Regional NSW as of 2016.
+The top three ancestry groups were English (22.3%), Australian (21.9%), and Macedonian (11.9%).

 Frequently Asked Questions - Diversity